Your browser is not optimized for viewing this website.

 with Bill Stockton

-This will be a single session class October 8th, about the South Bend Watch Company.
+This will be a single session class March 12, about the South Bend Watch Company.
 We will discuss the need for high quality watches, a little about how they work, the company's origins, many of the people involved, products, location, ultimate demise and aftermath.
 For anyone who has an old pocket watch and would like to bring it to the class, I will remain afterward to provide any information I can about the watch.
+This session will meet Thursday, March 12.

 Forgot password?